 Sweet Liberty should always be high on the list for date night consideration, because there really is no downside to coming here.
 They make some of the best cocktails in the city, have a solid kitchen serving things like oysters or caviar onion dip with house-made potato chips, and the service is always on point.
 So even if your date won’t stop talking about their high school football career, you’ll at least have something delicious to distract you from the regrettable realities of online dating.

-Mini Bar is a rare kind of cocktail bar for South Beach.
-It has a local crowd (despite technically being a hotel bar), is small but rarely overcrowded, and serves pretty good cocktails that don’t cost $18.
+Minibar is a rare kind of cocktail bar for South Beach.
+It has a local crowd (despite technically being a hotel bar), is small but rarely overcrowded, and serves pretty good cocktails that don’t cost $25.
 So it definitely deserves to be on your roster of potential date spots.
 There are some outdoor tables where you can hang out on a nice day, but we really like sitting at the bar here, which pretty much takes up the entire space.
-And if things are going much better than you expected, see if you can get a table at Orilla next door for dinner.